Powys council boss exonerated by audit investigation

 It was also taken to task for not following best practice relating to awarding contracts to a consultancy firm employed to support its modernisation programme.

-The council aims to plug a £40m budget gap over the next three years.'No evidence'
+The council aims to plug a £40m budget gap over the next three years.

 The report said a number of the council's senior officers contacted the WAO on a number of issues in December 2012.